-- A room can have at most one lesson at the same time. - A teacher can teach at most one lesson at the same time. - A student can attend at most one lesson at the same time. - A teacher prefers to teach every lesson in a single room. - A teacher prefers to teach sequential lessons and dislikes gaps between lessons.
+- A room can have at most one lesson at the same time. - A teacher can teach at most one lesson at the same time. - A student can attend at most one lesson at the same time. - A teacher prefers to teach all lessons in the same room. - A teacher prefers to teach sequential lessons and dislikes gaps between lessons. - A student dislikes sequential lessons on the same subject.

 Mathematically speaking, school timetabling is an NP-hard problem.
 This means it is difficult to scale.
-Simply using brute force to iterate through all possible combinations would take millions of years for a non-trivial data set, even on a supercomputer.
+Simply brute force iterating through all possible combinations takes millions of years for a non-trivial dataset, even on a supercomputer.
 Luckily, AI constraint solvers such as OptaPlanner have advanced algorithms that deliver a near-optimal solution in a reasonable amount of time.